jimmynguyc/freshbook_timesheet_logger/README.md

 2. Go to https://my.freshbooks.com/#/developer and create / updateyour app

-3. Set the `Website URL` and `Redirect URL` to whatever ngrok domain (e.g. https://dab4c1546ef4.ngrok.io)
+3. Set the `Website URL` and `Redirect URL` to the HTTPS ngrok forwarding domain (e.g. https://dab4c1546ef4.ngrok.io)

 4. Save and get the Client ID & Secret